Lee Bul: Crashing

 Emerging as an artist at a time when South Korea was transitioning from military dictatorship to democracy, Bul has used her practice to reflect on idealised utopias – and their inevitable failure.

-Part of the Hayward Gallery’s 50th anniversary celebrations, Lee Bul: Wayward Wander is the first major exhibition in London of Bul’s internationally acclaimed work.
+Part of the Hayward Gallery’s 50th anniversary celebrations, Lee Bul: Crashing is the first major exhibition in London of Bul’s internationally acclaimed work.
 Spanning three decades, the show focuses particularly on the body’s relation to architectural space: a new, site-specific commission partially engulfs the exterior of the gallery, which has recently undergone extensive refurbishment, including the restoration of its 66 glass pyramid rooflights.

 Alongside recent pieces by the artist, such as immersive environments created to disrupt visitors’ sense of space, is a section dedicated to Bul’s studio work – featuring drawings that give crucial insight into the varied strands of her practice.